keboola/s3-extractor/README.md

 # Keboola S3 Extractor

-Download files from S3
+Download files from S3 to `/data/out/files`.

 ## Features
-- Full load - destination table is truncated before load
-- Incremental load - data are merged
-- Primary key dedup for all engines
+- Wildcard - use `*` or `%` at the end for wildcards; wildcards do not download subfolders.

 ## Development